rgriebl/brickstore/translations.md

 Here's how you can translate BrickStore into another language:

+**NOTE** We're currently also adding the possibility to use [Weblate](https://hosted.weblate.org/projects/brickstore/) for easier maintenance.

 ## Get the sources

 Check if a (partial) translation already exists for the language you are aiming for here: <https://github.com/rgriebl/brickstore/blob/master/translations>